blha303/iviewdl/README.md

 This project is deprecated, just use youtube-dl
 ===================

+If you'd like to adopt this project please open an issue.
+All current bugs won't be fixed by blha303.
+Sorry.

 Get the url from iview using the Share button under an episode, copy the link
 ```bash
 $ pip install youtube-dl